Can They Actually Be Detected?

 Read down the last column and the pattern is clear.
 A software jiggler that randomizes movement and covers keyboard and scrolling avoids every trace except the process-scan risk, which portable apps minimize.
 That's the smallest footprint available on a monitored machine.

 This covers the hardware trail.
 For the other half of the picture, what your company sees through its monitoring software rather than through USB logs, and how to read your own monitoring situation, see can your employer detect a mouse jiggler.
+For every detection method side by side, hardware and software together, see the full guide on how to detect a mouse jiggler.

 What Actually Got People Caught